robertorcosta/azure-docs.pt-br/articles/azure-resource-manager/deploy-to-subscription.md

 }
 ```

-Para implantar esse modelo com CLI do Azure, use:
+Para implantar este modelo de exemplo com a CLI do Azure, use:

 ```azurecli-interactive
 # Built-in policy that accepts parameters